lixiang1994/AttributedString/README.md

 - [x] Support for all `NSAttributedString.Key` functions.
 - [x] Support iOS & macOS & watchOS & tvOS.
 - [x] Support text and attachment click or press event callback, support highlight style.
+- [x] Support async image attachment, you can load remote image to `UITextView`.
 - [x] Support view attachment, you can add custom view to `UITextView`.
 - [x] Continue to add more new features.